How to listen with empathy

 What does it mean to listen with empathy?

-Listening with empathy means being fully present with someone, understanding their feelings, and showing that you care.
+In other words, listening with empathy means being fully present with someone, understanding their feelings, and showing that you care.
 It's about more than just nodding your head; it's about connecting emotionally and mentally.
 Whether you're listening to a friend or tuning into your own thoughts, empathetic listening is a key coping skill for mental health.

 The benefits of empathetic listening